sdias/win-10-virtual-desktop-enhancer/README.md

 Windows 10 Virtual Desktop Enhancer
 ===

-This application enhances the Windows 10 multiple desktops feature.
+This application enhances the Windows 10 virtual desktops feature.
 By default you can only switch to the next/previous desktops by pressing [Windows + Ctrl + (Left or Right Arrow)].
 This allows you to switch directly to each specific desktop on demand with new keyboard shortcuts.
 It also allows you to have a custom wallpaper per desktop.